 "I believe my duty is to train highly

 clinicians."
 Mark Killmer

-Department Chair, M.A. in Couple and Family Therapy
+Department Chair, Couple and Family Therapy

 When I sought a new position after thirty years in clinical work as a family therapist, pastoral counselor, and clinical supervisor, I didn’t anticipate that teaching would be my new vocation.
 Adler’s mission of social responsibility attracted me, and because of this, Adler was the only teaching position I considered.
 Since I spent much of my career working with underserved populations, I was excited to be part of a school whose mission matched my strengths.
 The final important component was an openness to the inclusion of religion and spirituality as a vital issue for clinicians.
 The emphasis on diversity continues to bring together a unique staff, faculty, and student body, which affords a special opportunity for dialogue and understanding.